 Eero is available in any color so long as it's white, making for a rather plain contrast with the Nest Wifi's pastel color choices.
 The Eero device also misses the opportunity to double as a smart speaker or house-wide sound system, because it lacks the speaker, microphone and audio amplifier that Nest Wifi and Orbi Voice have.
 It's not an Alexa endpoint, but if you have an Echo speaker, it can respond to commands like "Alexa, turn off Eero's LED."

 Each Eero can act as a router or extension, depending on how it's configured.
-While the three-pack of devices costs $249, individual extensions are $99 each.
-That's nearly 40% off the price of the previous iteration and a bargain compared to the $349 Nest Wifi three-pack.
-The company also sells the Eero Beacon ($119), a plug-in, wireless-only extension, as well as the tri-band, high-performance Eero Pro ($159).
+While the three-pack of devices costs $169, individual extensions are $69 each.
+That's more than half off the price of the previous iteration and a bargain compared to the $349 Nest Wifi three-pack.
+The company also sells the Eero Beacon ($119), a plug-in, wireless-only extension; the tri-band, high-performance Eero Pro ($199); and the Eero Pro 6 ($229).

 The Eero devices I looked at had a pair of gigabit RJ45 Ethernet ports, which is a step forward compared to the Nest Wifi extensions, which are wireless only.
 The Eero units can connect either wirelessly or with an Ethernet cable and are perfect for plugging in a printer or network storage device.
 A reset button on the bottom of the device lets you wipe it clean of settings.